 What are Barcodes for Books?

-Barcodes for books are unique numerical codes represented by a series of parallel lines that contain essential information about a book, such as its ISBN (International Standard Book Number), pricing, and other relevant data.
+Barcodes for books are unique numerical codes represented by a series of parallel lines.
+They contain essential information about a book, such as its ISBN, pricing, and other relevant data.
 These barcodes simplify inventory management, enhance sales processes, and enable accurate tracking of books throughout the supply chain.

 According to Bowker, a barcode is the graphical representations of a book’s ISBN and price.
-Barcodes are used on physical books, allowing them to be machine read, and facilitating automated sales and inventory tracking – a requirement for most large retailers.
+Barcodes are used on physical books, allowing them to be machine read – a requirement for most large retailers.

 A barcode is not an ISBN.
 It’s a graphical representation of your book’s ISBN and price.